 In American dollars, you may bring back $400 worth of souvenirs to the US from Cuba.
 Up to $100 of that can be alcohol or tobacco.

 Cigars and Rum

 Cubans love an excellent cup of coffee and the Cuban beans are rich, dark, and delicious.
 This Caribbean island is perfect for growing coffee: warm, sunny, humid.
 Take a coffee plantation tour, visit cafes, just make sure you drink some coffee.
-And once you do, you'll want a bag of beans for yourself and all your coffee loving friend to bring back from Cuba.
+And once you do, you'll want a bag of beans for yourself and all your coffee loving friends to bring back from Cuba.

 Paintings, wooden sculptures, coconut sculptures, and ceramics made by local artists are lovely souvenirs to bring back from Cuba for friends and family.
 These handmade items are a wonderful way to display and share memories of your trip.
 A word to the wise: if you buy something wooden or made of coconut make sure it is properly treated so that bugs can't get in.
 Any chance of bugs and customs will confiscate your art.